 - Drug or alcohol abuse

-- Physical symptoms – fatigue, headaches and/or GI disturbance
+- Physical symptoms – fatigue, headaches and/or gastro-intestinal disturbance

-It is important to recognise that engagement in therapy is likely to be long rather than short term.
+It is important to recognise that engagement in therapy for issues relating to child abuse is likely to be long-term, rather than short-term.
+Such issues are complex, so need special time and attention.

-At Westbourne Park Psychology all psychologists have had the specialist training that is needed to provide the effective treatment that leads to reduced symptoms and long term improvement.
+At Westbourne Park Psychology, all of our psychologists have had the specialist training that is needed to provide effective treatments that lead to reduced symptoms and long-term improvement.
+Contact us today to take the first step.